Sunday, 22 December 2024

 Zoom reduces stock-based compensation to address growing concerns over dilution as stock prices fall and economic challenges persist post-pandemic.

 Zoom has announced a reduction in employee stock-based compensation, following a growing trend in the tech industry.
 The decision is driven by concerns over stock dilution, which has negatively impacted the value of existing shares.
-Other major companies, such as and Workday, have implemented similar changes to manage the financial strain caused by issuing too much stock.
+Other major companies, such as Salesforce and Workday, have implemented similar changes to manage the financial strain caused by issuing too much stock.

 CEO addresses unsustainable equity practices

-In a memo to employees, Zoom CEO Eric Yuan explained the reasoning behind the move, acknowledging that the company had been granting shares at an unsustainable pace.
+In a memo to employees, CEO Eric Yuan explained the reasoning behind the move, acknowledging that the company had been granting shares at an unsustainable pace.
 “We grant a significant amount of shares each year, which has led to very high dilution.
-Put simply, we are granting too much equity and must proactively reduce it,” he wrote.
+Put simply, we are granting too much and must proactively reduce it,” he wrote.

 Stock-based compensation has long been a popular way for tech firms to reward employees, allowing them to own shares at discounted rates.
 However, this practice now alarms investors and executives, as excessive stock issuance leads to dilution.
 This decreases the value of existing shares, prompting companies like Zoom to reconsider their approach.